 High-slump self-consolidating concrete mixes will result in great detail and very few bugholes in form-lined surfaces.
 These mixes also require nearly watertight and well-braced forms.
 But in general, more standard mixes will also work fine, although extra effort should be made to thoroughly vibrate the concrete.
 Scott says to use internal vibrators that are inserted into the previous lift and to avoid vibrator contact with the form liner.
 Fitzgerald advises use of an elephant trunk to avoid mix segregation and entrapping of air.
 Paul Nasvik avoids asking contractors to use special mixes on highway jobs, where "specifying a special mix can create a nightmare for the contractor.
 I maintain that regular concrete is fine-it really comes down to proper placing technique."

 Another consideration with form liners is the clear concrete cover over the reinforcing steel, with an indented pattern.
 Position the patterns and steel to maintain 2 inches of cover in order to reduce the possibility of rust stains on the wall surface.

 Form liners should be stripped as soon as possible—at least within 24 hours.
 The longer the liner is in contact with the concrete, the tougher it will be to strip.
 Karlson says that their expanded polypropylene forms will stick to the concrete the first time they are used but will come off with the forms on subsequent uses.

 There are quite a few manufacturers of form liners out there today.
 Most specialize in one type of form.
 Here are those that make form liners for cast in place concrete:

 Arch-Crete - masonry pattern liners distributed by Symons

-Architectural Polymers - various elastomeric patterns; excellent online application guide
+Architectural Polymers - various elastomeric and plastic patterns; excellent online application guide

 Creative Form Liners - fiberglass and elastomeric form liners for highway department uses